ropensci/roweb3/content/blog/2023-06-21-coworking/index.md

 ---
 slug: "coworking"
-title: All About Coworking with rOpenSci
+title: All About Coworking Sessions with rOpenSci
 author:
   - Steffi LaZerte
 date: 2023-06-21